kirillzabrodin/tweet_mood/README.md

 ## Our Approach

 Read our [manifesto](https://github.com/kirillzabrodin/tweet_mood/wiki/Manifesto) to learn about our approach.
+Our Trello board is [here](https://trello.com/b/fG7kmZBO/api-tweet)

 ## Contributing